 Westminster visits annually for a day of worship and fellowship.
 Many members of the congregation support the work of Gracefield financially and volunteering.

-Westminster’s Canadian Girls in Training (CGIT) Alumnae participate in the annual Honeython that supports the maintenance and upkeep of Camp Kallala in the Gatineau Hills.
+Westminster’s Canadian Girls in Training (CGIT) Alumnae participate in the annual Honeython that supports the maintenance and upkeep of Camp Kalalla in the Gatineau Hills.

-Westminster has raised over $50K over the past 35 years for Camp Kallala.
+Westminster has raised over $50K over the past 35 years for Camp Kalalla.

-Many of Westminster’s CGIT members have attended Camp Kallala and as adults have continued to support the camp.
+Many of Westminster’s CGIT members have attended Camp Kalalla and as adults have continued to support the camp.

 Presbyterians Sharing is the national church fund that supports the mission and ministries we do together in Canada and around the world.